 In recent years, the key developments of the Lithuanian cultural policy are related to the establishment of two cultural policy implementation institutions (Lithuanian Council for Culture and Film Centre) due to the cultural policy system reform in 2012–2013.
 Although these institutions distribute only a small part of public funds (about 7 and 2 per cent of overall central state funding respectively), they have brought into the cultural policy a new ethos of communication and management based on dialogue, openness and accountability to the public.
-Each year, the Lithuanian Council for Culture organises a public forum for the cultural community to discuss strategic directions of funding, prepares activity reports for the public, publishes council’s decisions and lists of projects that got and did not get funding, collects and publishes statistics, etc.
+Both institutions prepare activity reports for the public, publish lists of projects that got and did not get funding, collect and publish statistics, etc.

 Articles 25 and 44 of the Lithuanian Constitution protect the freedom of expression (see chapter 4.1.1).
 Article 37 of the Constitution protects rights of national minorities: “Citizens who belong to ethnic communities shall have the right to foster their language, culture, and customs.”